 In the Edit Collection window, select the Variables tab.

-For the secretKey variable, paste your secret test key into the Initial Value and Current Value fields.
+For the secretKey variable, paste your confidential test key into the Initial Value and Current Value fields.

 Back in the collection, expand the Create a Client-fulfilled SKU folder and open the Create a physical sku request.